somudas/wannahack22/reversing/Karela Shake.md

         ret
 ```

-I couldn't make is run on gcc or nasm and so i again wrote an equivalent C code:
+I couldn't run this on gcc or nasm and so i again wrote an equivalent C code:

 ```C
 #include <stdio.h>